-The Thin Blue Line was made at a time when the idea of a 'cinema documentary' seemed an oxymoron; documentary form was dominated by fly-on-the-wall reporting, voice of god narration, television journalism and arguments about balance and objectivity - the tired scraps of the verite revolution.
-The film was a distinctive break from a realist aesthetic, playing historical events like a thriller but one with profound ambiguity.
+The film was made at a time when the idea of a ‘cinema documentary’ seemed an oxymoron; documentary form was dominated by fly-on-the-wall reporting, voice of god narration, television journalism and arguments about balance and objectivity – the tired scraps of the verite revolution.
+The Thin Blue Line was a distinctive break from a realist aesthetic, playing historical events like a thriller but one with profound ambiguity.

 It was Errol Morris’ third film and for those who haven’t come across his work, it is worth saying a bit about him to give a flavour of his approach to film-making and perhaps to life.
 His wikipedia entry makes an entertaining read, though possibly it’s as untrustworthy as the contributors to his documentaries.
 Here are some of its possibly apocryphal stories …

 Morris didn’t go to film school; his unconventional approach to applying for university was to just show up on their doorsteps.
 This didn’t work with Oxford University or Harvard, but he did talk his way into Princeton to study the history of physics, a topic in which he had “absolutely no background.”
 Later he managed to enrol on a PhD at Berkeley to read philosophy.
 He described it as ‘a world of pedants’, but he joined the film society and met Werner Herzog – starting a lasting association.

 In 1975, inspired by Psycho, Morris travelled to Wisconsin, interviewing Ed Gein, an infamous serial killer who’d been one of the models for Norman Bates and was still in psychiatric hospital.
 He persuaded Herzog to help him secretly open the grave of Gein’s mother to test their theory that Gein himself had already dug her up.
 Herzog arrived on schedule, but Morris had second thoughts and didn’t turn up.